-with can say authority that not a single person indicated that he or she was "a looking for good church."
+can say with authority that not a single person indicated that he or she "a for looking good church."
 On the contrary, as noted a few pages back, the no. 1 response was ministry.

 And so it is that religion in Canada - far from being relegated to the past and practiced by an aging remnant - continues to know considerable vitality.
 The nature of the religion-no religion continuum will depend largely on how religious groups perform.